canvas-medical/documentation/collections/_api/appointment.md

             type: string
             description: >-
               Shown on a subject line in a meeting request, or appointment list.
 Note: This field is being deprecated in favor of `reasonCode`.
 The text in `reasonCode` and this description attribute will always match.
-          - name: contained
-            type: array[json]
-            description: >-
-              Used to store links for telehealth appointments.
-Requires a reference to "#appointment-meeting-endpoint" in the SupportingInformation attribute.
-            create_description:
-             <b>Custom Meeting Links for Virtual Appointments:</b> You can specify a telehealth meeting link using a SupportingInformation `reference` of "#appointment-meeting-endpoint" with a `type` of "Endpoint".
-You would need to specify the `address` url of the meeting link in a contained object along with the `resourceType` = `Endpoint` and the `id` = `appointment-meeting-endpoint`.
-All other fields are automatically populated by Canvas and are not required.
-            update_description:
-              <b>Custom Meeting Links for Virtual Appointments:</b> You can specify a telehealth meeting link using a SupportingInformation `reference` of "#appointment-meeting-endpoint" with a `type` of "Endpoint".
-You would need to specify the `address` url of the meeting link in a contained object along with the `resourceType` = `Endpoint` and the `id` = `appointment-meeting-endpoint`.
-All other fields are automatically populated by Canvas and are not required.
-            attributes:
-              - name: resourceType
-                type: string
-              - name: id
-                type: string
-              - name: status
-                type: string
-              - name: connectionType
-                type: json
-              - name: payloadType
-                type: array[json]
-              - name: address
-                type: string
           - name: supportingInformation
             type: array[json]
             description: >-